-Tyres degrade over time, due to the effects of ultraviolet light, extreme temperatures, high loads, and environmental conditions.
-It is recommended that tyres are replaced at least every six years, but they may require replacement more frequently.
+Tyres degrade over time due to the effects of ultraviolet light, extreme temperatures, high loads, and environmental conditions.
+It is recommended that tyres are replaced at least every 6 years from the date of manufacture, but they may require replacement more frequently.